KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\filters.py:25`

 **Description**:
-The `assign_filter` method is designed to associate a given filter object with a specific key, likely to organize or categorize leads within the EeazyCRM system, by utilizing the `set_filters` function to apply this association.
+The `assign_filter` method is used to assign a specific filter, identified by a key, to a filter object in the EeazyCRM application.
+It is likely called by other methods or classes within the application that need to apply specific filters to lead data.

 ---